witheve/rfcs/00001-syntax.md

 ### Program Structure

 The first thing to note is the broad structure of the program.
 An Eve program consists of any number of blocks.
-In this program, we have three blocks, which are are delineated by indention.
-Any text at zero-indent is treated as a comment.
-Anything at greater than one-indent is treated as code.
+In this program, we have three blocks, which are are delineated by indentation.
+Any unindented text is treated as a comment.
+Anything indented is treated as code.
 Blocks are terminated at EOF or the next zero-indent line.
 Inline comments are possible using the `//` prefix anywhere in the code.

 At the beginning of each block is a "block header" e.g. "How many burgers do I need?".
 These are meant primarily for documentation, and by convention they are a brief description of the purpose of the block.
 These are not "function handles" or anything that you call in code.